 - The best deals currently offered by the provider, including those available to new customers.

 Out of contract notifications can be sent via text message, email, or letter.
-The image below shows an example of a text alert.

 When will we receive out of contract notifications?